FasterPay/fasterpay-python/README.md

-Welcome to FasterPay PHP SDK.
+Welcome to FasterPay Python SDK.
 You can find detailed FasterPay documentation at [docs.fasterpay.com](https://docs.fasterpay.com/api).